-Pedestrian - Pedestrian travel in the Town is limited to road shoulders
+Pedestrian - Pedestrian travel in the Town is limited to road shoulders.

-Bicycle -- The Marathon County Bicycle and Pedestrian Plan identified CTH F as a suggested bicycle route.
+Bicycle -- The Marathon County Bicycle and Pedestrian Plan identified CTH F, CTH P and STH 153 between CTH F and CTH M as suggested bike routes.

 The Bicycle & Pedestrian Plan for the Non-Urbanized Area of Marathon County, Wisconsin, 1996 identified recommended bicycle routes in Marathon County.
 These recommended routes were based on traffic counts and condition of pavement.
 Formal action has not occurred to adopt these as designated bicycle routes.